Juan Zarate: Career

 From 1997 Zarate served as a prosecutor in the Department of Justice’s Terrorism and Violent Crime Section, where he worked on the investigation.

 In August 2001 shortly after George W. Bush came to office, Zarate was offered a position in the Treasury Department to manage the enforcement of international penalties.
 With the advent of the Department of Homeland Security in 2003, his duties shifted to economic sanctions and asset forfeiture programs, and thus began Treasury’s Office of Terrorism and Financial Intelligence.

 Zarate served for a year from 2004 as the Assistant Secretary for Terrorist Financing and Financial Crimes where he led Treasury's domestic and international efforts to disrupt terrorist financing, built comprehensive anti-money laundering systems, and expanded the use of Treasury powers to advance national security interests.
 He led the U.S. government's global efforts to seize Saddam Hussein's assets, resulting in the return of over $3 billion of Iraqi assets from the U.S. and around the world.

 In 2005 Zarate moved from there to become Deputy National Security Advisor for combating terrorism and deputy assistant to the president, positions he held until the expiry of George W. Bush's second term in office.
 His portfolio included "coordinating the government’s counterterrorism strategy and efforts against other transnational threats, such as maritime security, piracy, hostage-takings, organized crime and gangs."

 After Bush's term expired Zarate worked at the Center for Strategic and International Studies and for a time as CBS News' senior national security consultant and analyst.
 He later co-founded the Financial Integrity Network (FIN), which merged with K2 Intelligence in 2020 to form K2 Integrity.
 He now serves as the firm's global co-managing partner and chief strategy officer.

 In June 2014, he accepted an appointment to the Board that oversees the Vatican's Institute for the Works of Religion, a move announced by Cardinal Pell of the Vatican Finance Ministry as part of Pope Francis I's efforts to clean up the finances of the Vatican.

+In June 2015, Zarate became a Class of 1971 Senior Fellow at the West Point Combating Terrorism Center (CTC).

+Since 2019, Zarate is the co-managing partner and chief strategy officer at K2 Integrity in Washington DC, following the merger of Financial Integrity Network with K2 Intelligence.

 Since January 2024 Zarate has served on the National Endowment for Democracy's board of directors.
 He is a co-founder of the Foundation for Defense of Democracies's Center on Economic and Financial Power.
 As of November 2015 Zarate sat on the advisory board for nonprofit America Abroad Media, an organization which ceased operations in 2018.